 - Engage in the arts.
 Arts and crafts are often effective activities throughout the stages of Alzheimer’s.
 In the late stages, the individual may just hold onto craft materials or help put them into place as the caregiver handles the greater part of the activity, but the tactile engagement by itself is comforting, and can spark memories of activities she’s worked on in the past.

-For more appropriate activity strategies for those with Alzheimer’s, contact the Monkton, MD home care team at Absolute Companion Care.
-Our dementia care professionals are devoted to making sure that each elder’s overall health, wellbeing, and enjoyment in life are optimized through compassionate, patient, customized home care services.
-You can reach us any time at 410-357-9640 to arrange for a free in-home assessment to learn more about our Alzheimer’s care solutions for your senior loved one.
+For more appropriate activity strategies for helping seniors with dementia, contact the home care team at Absolute Companion Care.
+Our professional home care team are devoted to making sure that each elder’s overall health, wellbeing, and enjoyment in life are optimized through compassionate, patient, customized home care services.
+You can reach us any time at 410-357-9640 to arrange for a free in-home assessment or to learn more about memory care in Towson, MD and the surrounding areas.